 The next day we boarded the Carnival Imagination.
-Devin and I used to work for Norwegian Cruise Lines.
-I worked for them for 3 years as the Wardrobe Supervisior for the shows on board and Devin worked for them for 8 years as the Automation Technician for the shows.
-Cruise Ships are how we met and where we fell in love so it was great to kind of take a walk down memory lane.
+I used to work for Norwegian Cruise Lines.
+I worked for them for 3 years as the Wardrobe Supervisior for the shows on board.
 Since we are Norwegian fans, we had never cruised Carnival so we didn't know what to expect but we had a great time.
 The Imagination is one of the smaller ships so it wasn't as big as the ships we were used to but it was so great to relax and do nothing for 3 days.
 I used to also moonlight with Park West when I worked for Norwegian as well.
 Park West is an art gallery and they are on most cruise ships as well as on land.
 Working with them solidified my love of art and I ended up buying many pieces while I was on Norwegian, including a Picasso etching!
-Since then, I've converted Devin into an art collector as well so we spent most of our time on board the Imagination at the art auctions and ended up buying way too much art!
-I finally got my hands on a Peter Max and a Erte and Devin got a Guyton piece.
+So we spent most of our time on board the Imagination at the art auctions and ended up buying way too much art!
+I finally got my hands on a Peter Max and a Erte.
 We also picked up a few smaller pieces and I can't wait for them to be shipped to us!

 On our port day in Mexico, we spent the day exploring the town on our own and getting some drinks, food, and sun at a local eatery.
 After all of our cruising we both never went to Ensenada Mexico so it was great seeing a part of Mexico that we weren't familiar with.